3mdeb/news-and-ideas/blog/content/post/2021-10-10-optiplex-dasharo.md

 perform trusted measurement of the operation system software defined in Trusted Computing Group [D-RTM architecture specification](https://trustedcomputinggroup.org/wp-content/uploads/TCG_D-RTM_Architecture_v1-0_Published_06172013.pdf).
 Although Dell firmware supports TXT and it is nothing new for Dasharo to support it as well.
-And [we did it](https://review.coreboot.org/q/topic:sandybridge_txt).
+And [we did it](https://review.coreboot.org/q/topic:sandybridge_txt) (you will be able to read more about this achievement in the incoming blog post).
 Moreover we aim to support [TrenchBoot](https://trenchboot.org/) on this machine.
 A very good use case of Intel TXT was presented by Qubes OS [Anti Evil Maid (AEM)](https://github.com/QubesOS/qubes-antievilmaid/).
 By the way we have been working on enabling AMD CPUs and TPM 2.0 as well in AEM.